archived-codacy/coverage-parser/README.md

 | PHP        | [PHPUnit](https://phpunit.readthedocs.io/en/8.5/code-coverage-analysis.html) | PHPUnit XML <br> [Clover](https://confluence.atlassian.com/clover/using-clover-for-php-420973033.html) |
 | Ruby       | [SimpleCov](https://github.com/colszowka/simplecov) | [Cobertura](https://github.com/dashingrocket/simplecov-cobertura) <br> [LCOV](https://github.com/fortissimo1997/simplecov-lcov) |

-Even if you cannot find your language or coverage tool of choice in this table, you can still use this parser for the supported formats listed above.
+You can use this parser with any of the listed coverage formats, even if your language or coverage tool of choice is not in the table above.
 If your coverage reports are in a different format you can use a format converter, such as [ReportGenerator](https://danielpalme.github.io/ReportGenerator/), to generate a supported format.